waocats/crabgo/src/doc/src/reference/registry-index.md

   - `{crate}`: The name of crate.
   - `{version}`: The crate version.
   - `{prefix}`: A directory prefix computed from the crate name.
-For example, a crate named `cargo` has a prefix of `ca/rg`.
+For example, a crate named `crabgo` has a prefix of `ca/rg`.
 See below for details.
   - `{lowerprefix}`: Lowercase variant of `{prefix}`.
   - `{sha256-checksum}`: The crate's sha256 checksum.

   If none of the markers are present, then the value `/{crate}/{version}/download` is appended to the end.
 - `api`: This is the base URL for the web API.
-This key is optional, but if it is not specified, commands such as [`cargo publish`] will not work.
+This key is optional, but if it is not specified, commands such as [`crabgo publish`] will not work.
 The web API is described below.

 ### Download Endpoint
 The download endpoint should send the `.crate` file for the requested package.
-Cargo supports https, http, and file URLs, HTTP redirects, HTTP1 and HTTP2.
+Crabgo supports https, http, and file URLs, HTTP redirects, HTTP1 and HTTP2.
-The exact specifics of TLS support depend on the platform that Cargo is running on, the version of Cargo, and how it was compiled.
+The exact specifics of TLS support depend on the platform that Crabgo is running on, the version of Crabgo, and how it was compiled.

 ### Index files